 Platone ensures open access (free of charge online access for any user) to all peer-reviewed scientific publications related to its results.
+The publications are available at the Platone website and via OpenAIRE (Open Access Infrastructure for Research in Europe), a pan-European research information system.

-The publications are being distributed through appropriate channels, which comply with the publication terms of each consortium partner, the download area on the website, announcements via mailings and, if possible, specialist magazines or media, depending on subject and target group.
+The publications are being distributed through appropriate channels, which comply with the publication terms of each consortium partner, the download area on the website, via OpenAIRE (Open Access Infrastructure for Research in Europe), a pan-European research information system, announcements via mailings and, if possible, specialist magazines or media, depending on subject and target group.